 Cake

-- Preheat oven to 350°F. In a large bowl, add butter and sugar, beating until well combined and fluffy.
+- Preheat the oven to 350°F. In a large bowl, add the butter and sugar, beating until well combined and fluffy.

-- Add vanilla extract and egg.
+- Add the vanilla extract and egg.
 Beat until smooth.

-- In a separate, small bowl, combine flour with baking powder.
+- In a separate small bowl, combine the flour with baking powder.

-- Into the sugar/butter mixture, add in flour/baking powder mixture in small parts, alternating with a small splash of milk.
+- Add the flour/baking powder mixture in small parts into the sugar/butter mixture.
+Alternate with a small splash of milk.
 Repeat this process until you run out of milk and flour.

-- Stir in blueberrries.
+- Fold in the blueberries.
 Grease a 6-inch baking pan with butter.
-Spread the cake mixture evenly thoughout.the pan.
+Spread the cake mixture evenly throughout the pan.

 Could room temperature buttermilk be used instead of milk ?